 In today’s world, the struggle to save space and efficiently use it is a big deal.
 Gone are the days of having large, open spaces as the focal point of the design.
-Tiny houses and apartments are now the trend, and many young people are following it.
+Tiny houses and apartments are now the trends, and many young people are following them.

 Using what little space you have has also evolved into an essential part of a house’s interior design.
 With functional and aesthetically pleasing designs being the focus of home improvement in recent years, we have come up with a list of the best ways you can save space in your small to mid-sized home.